 - UpHold: Cryptocurrency Platform, low or no fees, but high risk.

-- This is the newest method of payment that we’ve added to our list.
-It’s very high risk, but an alternative for those VAs interested in getting paid in a cryptocurrency.
+- It’s very high risk, but an alternative for those VAs interested in getting paid in a cryptocurrency.

 - Wise (No longer offered, as of Dec 15, 2021): Lowest fees, best money transfer company overall